Libyan Post, Telecommunications and Information Technology Company: Libya Post

 Libya Post Company is a Libyan joint stock company having its legal personality and independent financial liability.
+In 2019 it was given permission to start the first phase of Libya's postcode project that has been decades in the making.
 It is affiliated to the LPITC.
+Libya Post was admitted into Universal Postal Union membership on 24 October 2013.

 Hatif Libya

 The company has been established upon a decision from the Secretary of the Board of Directors of LPTIC, No. (4) for year 2008, for purposes of operation and maintenance of the State systems and the development of a national phone network.
+In 2016 Hatif Libya had 1,374,408 subscribers.

-The Libyan International Telecom Company
+Libyan International Telecom Company

 The Libyan International Telecom Company is one of LPTIC subsidiaries, established in 2008 to take over the management of all ports, international contacts in Libya and to meet the needs of the international communications of the other subsidiaries, whether telephony or data services.

 Aljeel Aljadeed

-The establishment of Aljeel Aljadeed Company was to contribute in improvement and development of the telecommunications local market, transfer & resettlement of modern technologies in the field of communications and to enable the company to compete locally and internationally, by providing all services integrated communications services, fixed line and mobile and Internet services, television broadcasting and next generation network services.
+The establishment of Aljeel Aljadeed Company was to contribute in improvement and development of the telecommunications local market, transfer & resettlement of modern technologies in the field of communications and to enable the company to compete locally and internationally, by providing all services integrated communications services, fixed line and mobile and internet services, television broadcasting and next generation network services.

-Almadar Aljadid
+Libya Telecom & Technology (LTT)

+Libya Telecom & Technology (LTT) is a Libyan government-owned company based in Tripoli, Libya.
+As the country's most used service provider, LTT accounts for much of Libya's internet penetration, largely thanks to its DSL, Fiber, FWA and 4G services.

+AlMadar AlJadid

-Almadar Aljadid is a government owned mobile network operator and data provider based in Tripoli, Libya.
+AlMadar AlJadid is a government owned mobile network operator and data provider based in Tripoli, Libya.

-Libya Telecom & Technology

-Libyana
+Libyana Mobile Phone

-Libyana entered the Libyan telecommunication market with services to compete with Almadar, which was also later acquired by LPITC.
+Libyana Mobile Phone is a government owned mobile network operator and a data provider based in Tripoli, Libya.